wp-plugins/my-calendar/readme.txt

 * A multi-day event crossing the current day was counted as a future event in upcoming events
 * If event instance was split from recurring event, showed same recurring settings as original event.
 * If events were mass deleted, the corresponding event post was not also deleted.
+* Prevent single event pages from displaying content if the event is in a private category.

 Important Changes:
 * Removed references to #jd_calendar and generate custom IDs. [breaking change